Top 10 Best Robot Vacuum Cleaners For Pet Hair

 - Block off zones prevent the 360 S6 from crossing some areas

 - With the app, you can specify areas you want the robot to clean.
-It does not cross the rectangle you create and will clean inside this zone.
-You can change the size of the zone and how many times the S6 should clean
+It does not pass the rectangle you create and will clean within this zone.
+You can change the size of the area and how many times the S6 should clean.

 - D-shape is ideal for corners cleaning